 The unemployment rate differential is also persistent.
 In recessions, degree holders experience far lower unemployment than non-graduates.
 During the COVID-19 economic shock of 2020, unemployment for college graduates peaked at roughly 8%, while for high school graduates it exceeded 17%.
 Credentials provide a buffer against economic downturns that is measurable and reliable.

-The Federal Reserve Bank of New York tracks college premium data continuously and consistently finds that even after accounting for the rising cost of tuition, the average return on a bachelor's degree remains positive at approximately 14% annually — higher than most alternative investments.
+The Federal Reserve Bank of New York tracks college premium data continuously and consistently finds that even after accounting for the rising cost of tuition, the average return on a bachelor's degree remains positive at approximately 14% annually — higher than most alternative investments in expected value terms.

 The aggregate masks radical variation.
 Georgetown University's Center on Education and the Workforce has published extensive analysis of earnings by major.
 The findings are stark.